alfecjo/picodevfirmware/README.md

 │── README.md  (General repository explanation)
 ├── LICENSE
 ```

-## 🔗 Projects
-Below is a list of developed projects.
-Each has its own directory within the repository:

-## 🎯 Project Objective
-Describe the purpose and goals of the project here.

-## 🔧 Components Used
-- List the components or hardware used in the project (e.g., Raspberry Pi, sensors, actuators, etc.).

 - [Project 1 - Project Name](./projects/project1/)
 - [Project 2 - Project Name](./projects/project2/)